 The Women’s Reading Group meets monthly in members’ homes.
 Books are chosen by participants in the group.
-A small collection is taken at each meeting, and donated to a charity chosen by the group.
-Book titles and meeting places are listed in the Beacon and in the worship announcement sheet.
-For information on the next book and meeting place, please call program contact Ginny Beier, 215-545-7831,
+Book titles and meeting places are listed in the Beacon, the E-Beacon, and the worship announcement sheet.
+For information on the next book and meeting place, please call program contact Ginny Beier at 215-545-7831.

 Singing as Spiritual Practice

 The choir is open to all who love to sing and who have found singing for church services a significant part of their worship experience.
-Rehearsals are on Thursday evenings from 7:30 to 9:00 pm in the Parish Room, and on Sunday mornings from 10-10:45 am.
+Rehearsals are on Thursday evenings from 7:30 to 9:00 PM in the Parish Room, and on Sunday mornings from 10:00 to 10:45 AM.
 We are a multi-generational group of singers who enjoy each others’ company and enjoy making “a joyful noise.”
 Singers must be able to read music.
-For more information contact our Music Director, Jen Hayman at firstname.lastname@example.org.
+For more information e-mail firstname.lastname@example.org.